BAT offers to buy U.S. tobacco firm Reynolds in $47 billion deal

 Wells Fargo analyst Bonnie Herzog said she expected Reynolds to push for a higher price than the $47 billion BAT is offering for the remaining 57.8 percent of the company.
 Under the offer, $20 billion would be in cash and $27 billion in BAT shares.

-One source estimated that BAT valued Reynolds's shares at 16.3 times earnings before interest, tax, depreciation and amortization (EBITDA), higher than what Reynolds paid for Lorillard.
+One source estimated that BAT valued Reynolds's shares at 16.3 times earnings before interest, tax, depreciation and amortisation (EBITDA), higher than what Reynolds paid for Lorillard.

 BAT Chief Executive Nicandro Durante, a long-distance runner who hails from Sao Paolo, Brazil, said the deal would create a U.S. market leader and the world's largest listed tobacco company by net turnover and operating profit.